soundasleep/rabid.github.io/_posts/2014-08-22-timezones.markdown

     In [3]: import datetime; datetime.datetime(2011, 06, 12, 12, 54, 23, 00, pytz.timezone('Pacific/Auckland')).strftime('%Y-%m-%d %H:%M:%S %Z%z')
     Out[3]: '2011-06-12 12:54:23 NZMT+1130'

 What's that?
-Our timetime is Auckland, with an offset of 11:30??
+Our timezone is Auckland, with an offset of 11:30??

 <!--break-->